-IMPORTANT: When placing the gliding rack in the oven, make sure the front supports on the rack guides rest in the large slots at the front corners of the rack, as shown.
+When placing the gliding rack in the oven, make sure the front supports on the rack guides rest in the large slots at the front corners of the rack.
 This is necessary to keep the rack in the correct position while fully inserted into the oven.

-Figure 3: Side View of Rack on the Rack Guide
+Figure 3: Inserting the Oven Rack